📐 SAT

 Start the AP® African American Studies Drills → Key Terms & Vocabulary →

-Fluency across all of those forms is what the multiple-choice section actually tests.
+The multiple-choice section tests fluency across all of those forms.
 This guide covers how the exam is structured, where the points are concentrated, and how to use these drills to build the skills that transfer to unfamiliar sources on exam day.

 How the AP® African American Studies Exam Works